-It is required that an able bodied adult without dependents between the ages of 18 and 50 be employed or enrolled in a workfare or employment training program other than basic job searches.
+It is required that an able-bodied adult without dependents between the ages of 18 and 50 be employed or enrolled in a workfare or employment training program other than basic job searches.
 Without meeting these requirements, SNAP benefits are limited to three months within a 36-month period of time.
 Some SNAP locations do waive this requirement.
 Ask your local office when you apply for food stamps what the specific employment policy is for your area.

 Veteran Specific Exceptions to SNAP Regulations

-Aliens qualified for SNAP are typically put on a waiting list, but there are exceptions for veterans.
+Non-citizens who are otherwise qualified for SNAP are typically put on a waiting list, but there are exceptions for veterans.
 Veterans of the U.S. Armed Forces and veterans' spouses or children are eligible for food stamps without a waiting period, provided they meet resource, income and employment criteria and are lawful permanent citizens.